CedrikHo/TheRealFantasyFootball/README.md

 - Include the setup steps (above) in this `README.md` so anyone cloning the repo follows them.
 - Optionally add a short `setup.sh` that creates and activates the env and installs deps; developers can run it once.

+Upload limit (global/shared)

+This app uses a per-project Streamlit config (config.toml) to raise the server.maxUploadSize limit.
+Streamlit enforces a per-file upload limit (value is in MB), but for this project treat the limit as a global/shared guideline: keep the combined size of the three CSVs (ALLPLAYERSTATS.CSV, DEFENSIVESTATS.CSV, KICKERSTATS.CSV) below the configured maximum to avoid memory/timeouts.
+We recommend setting maxUploadSize to a safe value (for example 2048 for ~2 GB per file) in config.toml.
+Note that hosting providers (Streamlit Community Cloud, proxies, or load balancers) may enforce their own limits.
+See Streamlit docs for details: https://docs.streamlit.io/knowledge-base/deploy/increase-file-uploader-limit-streamlit-cloud